MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 > [!IMPORTANT]
 > This setting is ignored unless ADPasswordEncryptionEnabled is configured to True and all other prerequisites are met.
 >
-> This setting also takes effect on on domain controllers that back up their DSRM passwords.
+> This setting also takes effect on domain controllers that back up their DSRM passwords.

 ### ADBackupDSRMPassword